 - Measure the effectiveness of your Tweet Button integration

 Now that data will be available to you.
 Review it, analyze it, and use it to optimize your Twitter strategy for maximum effect, your event depends on it.

-Will you begin using Twitter's new web analytics once it becomes available to public?
+Will you begin using Twitter's new web analytics once it becomes available to the public?
 What services do you currently use to measure Twitter's effectiveness?
 Share in the comments section.